galtza/global-typelist/README.md

             typename _name##_read<IDX-1>::type, /* No */\
             tmp::typelist<>                     /* Yes => failed => empty typelist */\
         >::type;\
-    };\
+    }
 ```

-At (1) we are doing the same thing as before with the only different that we are now receiving the initial history index from parameter.
+At *(1)* we are doing the same thing as before with the only different that we are now receiving the initial history index as a parameter.
+In addition, we are making use of an auxiliar macro which will use the index in several places (that is precisely the reason we need to capture first the current `__COUNTER__`) .

-At (2) we are creating a type alias that will tell us if a history entry exists or not.
-It is done with the previous `sizeof` trick we explained in the previous section.
-The type of the alias will be `std::true_type` or `std::false_type` depending on if the class is complete or not.
+At *(2)* we are creating a type alias that will tell us if a history entry exists or not.
+This code is a bit difficult to understand and requires a bit of explanation.
+As we read from the inside to the outside:

+- With `_name##_history<IDX>` we are refering to the history entry at index IDX.
+- By using `std::declval` like this: `std::declval<_name##_history<I>*>()`, we are (informally speaking) pretending to create a pointer to that type.
+Formally, as `std::declval` is only declared and not defined it is only valid on unevaluated-contexts, which basically means that it only happens at compile time and it does not really create any object.
+- Then, we use the previous as a parameter to the function `is_class_complete` which is inside a `decltype` specifier meaning again that we are in an unevaluated-context.
+- At the top of everything is tha alias of the previous.

-Finally At (3) we will make use of (2) to have two specializations of the read metafunction.
+Finally At *(3)* we will make use of *(2)* to have two specializations of the read meta-function.
 When it is true, we will just return the type associated in the history entry.
 When it is false, it will recursively try to go back in the history until it reaches the starting history index.
 In that case it will have failed, otherwise it will end up in the previous case in which the entry did exist.

 The rest of the macros are the same as before: